+In Texas is marijuana possession a misdemeanor or a felony and what are the allowed medical uses?
 In several states, including Washington, Oregon, California, Nevada, Alaska, Colorado, Massachusetts, and Maine, it’s legal to have marijuana for both recreational and medical purposes.

 What about Texas, though?
 As of right now, there are no such laws being passed for either recreational or medicinal purposes.